 Minneriya National Park

 See elephants in their natural habitat with a visit to the plains of the Minneriya National Park.
 Found in the beautiful surroundings of North Central Province Sri Lanka, the protective wildlife reserve is an incredible destination for nature lovers everywhere.
 As well as being able to see herds of upwards of 100 elephants at once, there are also leopards, monkeys, crocodiles, and pythons to see for yourself.
+You can book a lovely eco hotel in or around the park which would add to the charm.

 This is a world heritage site and rightly so.
 The amazing Buddhist temple of Dambulla attracts hoards of visitors from across the globe due to its interesting architecture.